wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/5-configure-automation.md

 Schedules are Azure Virtual Desktop proxy resources for scaling plans that contain the information about the scaling configuration.
 In the schedule, you can configure the days it is applicable to and the start and end times.
 You can also configure the load balancing algorithm, capacity thresholds, and the minimum percentage of hosts for different points in the day, as well as your preferred ramp down strategy.

-In each phase of the schedule, autoscale only turns off VMs when a session host has no sessions active.
+In each phase of the schedule, Autoscale only turns off VMs when a session host has no sessions active.
 The default values you'll see when you try to create a schedule are the suggested values for weekdays, but you can change them as needed.

 ## Create a schedule